-Dealing with a narcissistic husband who has no concern about other’s state of mind can take a toll on your health.
+Dealing with a narcissistic husband who has no concern about another’s state of mind can take a toll on your health.
 If you are trying to make your relationship healthy but are unhappy with the results, get in touch with your friends and family.
 Speak to them and get help from them.
 Talking to them will build your confidence.
-Also, consult a doctor in case you have any anxiety issues.
+Also, consult a doctor if you have any anxiety issues.

 10. Keep A Support System

 Spending an excessive amount of time with someone with NPD can drain you out.
 It is common for a narcissist to isolate their spouse from their family and friends.
 Your husband might want all of your attention and may become jealous if you are spending time with other people.
 When you are not connecting with a support system, it can become easier for your husband to take control of your life.
 Hence, it is important to have individuals around you who are offering you the right support.